a-eski/ttyio/README.md

 * There is usually a version which defaults to stdout, a version which accepts a file pointer, and a version which accepts a file descriptor.
 * Functions or objects ending in '__' are internal.

-For example, there is term_print which defaults to stdout and prints your output formatted.
+For example, there is tty_print which defaults to stdout and prints your output formatted.
-Then, term_fprint has similar semantics but prints the formatted output to the specified file pointer (FILE* restrict file).
+Then, tty_fprint has similar semantics but prints the formatted output to the specified file pointer (FILE* restrict file).
-Lastly, there is term_dprint which has similar semantics but prints the formatted output to the specified file descriptor (int fd).
+Lastly, there is tty_dprint which has similar semantics but prints the formatted output to the specified file descriptor (int fd).
-All have a version which handles newline for you as well, term_println, term_fprintln, and term_dprintln.
+All have a version which handles newline for you as well, tty_println, tty_fprintln, and tty_dprintln.

 ### Input modes